temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Authorization

-To enable authorization, your Codec Server must be an HTTPS Server.
+To enable authorization from the Web UI, your Codec Server must be an HTTPS Server.

 **Temporal Cloud**